IBM-Cloud/cloudmailer/README.md

 ```
 ### Expose the sendMail action as web action

 Another option is to turn the action into a web action.
 See the [IBM Cloud Functions documentation on web actions](https://cloud.ibm.com/docs/openwhisk?topic=openwhisk-actions_web) for details.
+You should secure the web action with one of the offered methods, so that only authorized users can send emails.

 ## SMTP server configuration
 Some notes on common scenarios.